Cookies

 How are we going about revising the MNP?

-A group of Parish Councillors have done a thorough review of our Neighbourhood Plan and identified several changes that make it more relevant to 2025 taking into account all of the above factors and feedback we have received from residents on previous open days.
+A group of Parish Councillors have done a thorough review of our Neighbourhood Plan and identified several changes that make it more relevant to 2026 taking into account all of the above factors and feedback we have received from residents on previous open days, including the public consultation held in March and April 2025.

-Most of the changes made are to the explanatory text in each chapter.
-The most important part of the plan are the policies.
-We have made some changes to the policies, which are explained in the policy change document, and it is these policies we need your feedback on.
+Most of the changes we have made are to the explanatory text in each chapter.
+The most important part of the plan are the policies, as these are used when planning applications are determined.
+We have made some changes to the policies, which are explained in the modification document.
+All the changes must be categorised as either:

-The Parish Council has taken advice from Maidstone Borough Council on the scope of proposed changes and concluded that they represent a major modification but do not require a new referendum.
+The Parish Council has taken advice from Maidstone Borough Council (MBC) on the scope of proposed changes and concluded that they represent a material modification but that they do not need to go to referendum.
+Some of our original proposals have been amended so that they are not considered so great that a referendum is required.
+Many of the changes made are minor.

-We are now in the public consultation phase, known as Regulation 14, when we ask residents and statutory consultees for their views on the proposed amendments.
-This phase runs from 10th March to 25th April 2025.
-Once all the comments are received, they will be reviewed by the Parish Council and any necessary amendments made.
-The plan will then be submitted to Maidstone Borough Council along with documents that evidence the proposed changes.
+We are now in the public consultation phase, known as Regulation 14 when we ask residents and statutory consultees as to whether or not they agree with the Parish Council that the modifications made do not change the overall nature of the plan and that a referendum is not necessary for the plan to be approved.
+This phase runs from 2nd March 2026 to 17th April 2026.
+Once all the questionnaires and comments are received, they will be reviewed by the Parish Council and any necessary amendments made.
+The plan will then be submitted to MBC along with documents that evidence the proposed changes.

-Maidstone Borough Council will then run a second stage public consultation, Regulation 16, and involve organisations such as the Environment Agency, Natural England and Historic England.
-On completion of this phase, MBC will then submit the draft revised plan to a Planning Inspector.
-They will either recommend adoption, with or without any further amendments, or referendum if the changes are deemed more significant than expected.
+MBC will then run another public consultation, Regulation 16, and involve organisations such as the Environment Agency, Natural England and Historic England.
+On completion of this phase MBC will then submit the plan to a Planning Inspector who will either recommend adoption, with or without any further amendments or referendum, if the changes are deemed very significant.

-Please study the proposed policy changes and complete the questionnaire.
+Please study the policy changes we are proposing and complete the questionnaire

 THANK YOU FOR PARTICIPATING IN THIS IMPORTANT CONSULTATION